If you've been a Victim of Fire or Water Damage

 A second common type of bad faith is for your insurance carrier to mysteriously declare you fit to work and using that declaration to cut off disability benefits.
 This is often done despite your insurer having no evidence you’re physically able to return to your job.
 This is done on the theory that for every customer that doesn’t object the insurer will come out ahead on the balance sheet.

-Insurance companies also love to deny claims for treatments they deem not to be “medically necessary.”
-This is despite your doctor, who was approved by your insurance company, assures you that it is.
+Insurance companies also love to deny a claim for treatments they deem not to be “medically necessary.”
+This is even despite your doctor, who was approved by your insurance provider, assuring you that it is.
 An attorney experienced with bad faith claims will be able to determine if the decision to rule a treatment medically unnecessary was done properly or in bad faith.

 None of these tricks will surprise an experienced bad faith attorney.
-If you believe to have been dealt with in bad faith call an experienced bad faith attorney today to help you protect your rights.
+If you believe to have been dealt with in bad faith in health insurance, call an experienced bad faith attorney today for legal advice.